01011010101/OW2-Superbots/README.md

 ---
 #### LÚCIO
 - Tinnitus: [SECONDARY FIRE] deals a ton of damage while knocking back and heals 150 HP in a 10m radius.
 This damage is increased by your current movement speed.
-- Ultimate: Party All Night: Resurrect all dead players and teleport them next to Lucio, Heal 100 health to everyone every second, deal damage to all enemies (20m) during the rapid bass part of his beat.
-Lucio becomes Phased Out for the duration.
+- Ultimate: Party All Night: Resurrect all dead players and teleport them next to Lúcio, Heal 100 health to everyone every second, deal damage to all enemies (20m) during the rapid bass part of his beat.
+Lúcio becomes Phased Out for the duration.
 Lasts 10 seconds.
 - Medium Armor: 50% Armor.
 ---
 #### MAUGA